 Johnny Estrada, who filed for arbitration after being traded from the Braves for relievers Lance Cormier and Oscar Villarreal, agrees to a $2 million, one-year contract to catch for the Diamondbacks.
 The former All-Star backstop had limited playing time after a mid-season home plate collision with Angels’ center fielder Darin Erstad.

-The much-anticipated trial to determine if Angels owner Arte Moreno violated a 10-year-old contract with Anaheim, in which the city claims to have lost $100 million in tourism and merchandising revenue, when the franchise’s name was changed from the Anaheim Angels to the Los Angeles Angels of Anaheim against the city of Anaheim begins.
-Some of the people in the crowded courtroom were wearing Angel-colored red T-shirts imprinted with the words, "We Are Not L.A."
+The much-anticipated trial to determine if Angels owner Arte Moreno violated a ten year-old contract with Anaheim, in which the city claims to have lost $100 million in tourism and merchandising revenue, when the franchise’s name was changed from the Anaheim Angels to the Los Angeles Angels of Anaheim, begins in California's Orange County.
+Some of the people in the crowded courtroom wear Angel-colored red T-shirts imprinted with the words, "We Are Not L.A." to show their displeasure with the Halos' new identity.

 Appearing on Larry King Live, President George W. Bush makes it very clear he doesn't have any interest in becoming baseball's commissioner when Bud Selig leaves the post.
 The former owner of the Rangers, who leaves office in seven days, tells the CNN talk show host he isn't looking to get back into the game in any capacity.

 The Royals hire former Milwaukee manager Ned Yost to be a special advisor for the team.
-The 54-year-old is hired by Kansas City GM Dayton Moore, who met the former major league catcher when they both worked in the Braves organization.
+The 54 year-old is selected by Kansas City GM Dayton Moore, who met the former major league catcher when they both worked in the Braves organization.